 3. Check for Sagging

 A sagging roof is more than an eyesore; it could signal structural issues or water damage in your roof’s support system.
+How to Fix It:- Inspect the affected area for pooling water, mold, or damaged wood.

 - Reinforce weak sections by adding extra support beams or plywood beneath the roof.